useless-bit/Open-Package-Deploy/Documentation/user_guide.md

     * Outstanding
     * Error

-This will open a popup, that also auto-refreshes when the dashboard does and shows you the relevant infos.
+This will open a popup, that also auto-refreshes when the dashboard does and shows you the relevant info.

 ![Dashboard](images/OPD/OPD_dashboard.png)